Gelatin From Collagen: Facts, Foods, and Uses

 Gelatin is used by synchronized swimmers to hold their hair in place.
-The gelatin stays in the hair until it's washed with hot water.
+The substance stays in the hair until it's washed with hot water.
 The process of creating the hair gel is sometimes known as "knoxing" after a popular brand of gelatin.

-Safety Concerns - BSE Prions
+Safety Concerns: BSE Prions

 Since gelatin is often made from cow tissue, there has been some concern that it can transmit the bovine spongiform encephalopathy (BSE) prion to humans.
 A prion is a piece of protein that has an abnormal form and causes disease.
 Prions cause other proteins to become altered in a domino effect.

-BSE is sometimes known as "mad cow disease", since the prion affects the cow's brain, nervous system and behavior.
+BSE is sometimes known as "mad cow disease", since the prion affects the cow's brain, nervous system, and behavior.
 The brain becomes filled with holes, resembling a sponge.
 When humans are exposed to the BSE prion they develop Creutzfeldt-Jakob disease, a neurodegenerative disease that is unfortunately always fatal.

 The FDA (United States Food and Drug Administration) has concluded that it's safe to eat gelatin produced from cow tissue if certain conditions are met.
-The requirements are that cows have their heads, spines and spinal cords removed immediately after slaughter, that these tissues don't contaminate other parts of the cows' bodies, that the cows showed no obvious signs of neurological disease before being killed and that they didn't come from a herd that contained an animal proven to have BSE.
+The requirements are that cows have their heads, spines, and spinal cords removed immediately after slaughter, that these tissues don't contaminate other parts of the cows' bodies, that the cows showed no obvious signs of neurological disease before being killed, and that they didn't come from a herd that contained an animal proven to have BSE.

 A Versatile Substance

 Gelatin is a surprisingly versatile substance.
 Although some people object to its use because it's an animal product, others find it very useful.
-It's interesting that a protein found in connective tissue can change into such a different substance when it's boiled!
+It's interesting that a protein found in connective tissue can change into such a different substance when it's boiled.

 © 2012 Linda Crampton